seanwhs/Tutorials/NextJS/Greymatter-PDF/2-CSR.md

         throw new Error("Could not acquire a 2D rendering context.");
       }

-      // This is the actual heavy lifting: pdf.js walks the page's vector
+      // This is the heavy lifting: pdf.js walks the page's vector drawing
-      // drawing instructions (lines, curves, text glyphs, images) and
-      // paints them onto our OffscreenCanvas.
-This is the exact operation
+      // instructions and paints them onto our OffscreenCanvas. await page.render({
-      // that would freeze the main thread if we ran it there directly. await page.render({
         canvasContext: context as unknown as CanvasRenderingContext2D,
         viewport,
       }).promise;

-      // Convert the finished drawing into an ImageBitmap -- a format
-      // optimized for cheap, zero-copy transfer between threads. const bitmap = await offscreenCanvas.transferToImageBitmap();
+      const bitmap = await offscreenCanvas.transferToImageBitmap();

       respond(